-However, what we learn from this Scripture is when sudden storms of life overwhelm, it is being completely open and confessing our sins that helps us be kept safe.
+However, what we learn from this passage of the Bible is that when sudden storms of life overwhelm us, it is being completely open and confessing our sins that keep us safe.

 Guilt, shame, and the weight of deceit leave us continually on the brink of being overwhelmed.
-So, when a life storm comes, we are pushed over the edge and completely swept away.
+So, when a life storm comes, we will be easily pushed over the edge and swept away.

 Additionally, our view of God is tainted by this guilt, and we can come to see him as a punisher rather than a refuge.